-Y3-Y6 Progressive Achievement Tests (PAT) for Listening Comprehension, and Mathematics and Reading Comprehension, Reading Vocabulary [Y6 only)
+Y3-Y6 Progressive Achievement Tests (PAT) for Listening Comprehension, and Mathematics and Reading Comprehension.

 Information & Communication Technology

-At Elmwood Normal School we give all pupils the skills and confidence to use information technology across all seven learning areas in the national curriculum.
+At Elmwood Normal School we give all pupils the skills and confidence to use information technology across all learning areas in the national curriculum.
 We use information technology to overcome the social and distance barriers to learning.
 Through the internet we can access knowledge banks of the world.
 Classrooms are well resourced and include ICT equipment and phones.
 Desktop and Laptop computers and iPads are used in all classrooms and are networked.
-The phone is for education resources and should only be used in case of emergency.
-Email is a good way to make contact.

 Syndicate Singing – offered at all levels

 Itinerant clases in violin, flute, clarinet, cello, guitar

 At the end of Terms 1, 2 and 3 many of the groups are given the opportunity to perform for their peers, parents and the community.
 Times and dates are advertised in the weekly school newsletter and this website.

 Dance classes are part of the curriculum offered to children.
 We have a Specialist Dance teacher who instructs dance to each class for a term.